rustformers/llm/README.md

       the real potential for this tool is to allow embedding in other services.
 - [ ] No crates.io release.
 The name `llama-rs` is reserved and I plan to do this soon-ish.
+- [ ] Debug builds are currently broken.
 - [ ] Anything from the original C++ code.